PICTURES AND TRIP REPORTS FROM MY WALKS IN THE ENGLISH LAKE DISTRICT

 And that route takes you over Stockley Bridge.

-Piers Gill from the top of the pass
+The lower reaches of Piers Gill on the right seen from the top of the pass

 First sight of Wasdale Head and the weather looks to be improving